-The combination of hydropower and the Québec transportation industry’s research expertise and technical know-how makes the province the ideal spot for entrepreneurs and investors looking to advance the electric vehicle industry.
+More than 97% of all the energy produced in Québec is renewable, with nearly all of it coming from hydropower.
+This clean energy combined with Québec's transportation industry research expertise and technical know-how makes the province the ideal spot for entrepreneurs and investors looking to advance the electric vehicle industry.

 Québec has been working actively for many years to electrify its transportation system with a view to securing economic and environmental benefits.